Right Now, Wrong Then: Non-Stationary Direct Preference Optimization under Preference Drift

 \textbf{Stationary RLHF.} In the stationary RLHF setting \citep{ziegler2019fine, ouyang2022training}, the goal is to find a suitable LLM policy $\pi$, whose response $a$, to a prompt $x$, maximise a reward function $r(x,a)$, i.e., \looseness=-1

 Here, the KL-divergence prevents the learnt policy from deviating too far from some reference policy $\piref$, that has characteristics we wish to preserve in the final model.
-This is controlled by the parameter $\tau$.
-In practical settings, human feedback is too complex to capture in a hand designed reward model and we resort to learning a model from human preference data.
+This is controlled by the parameter $\tau > 0$.
+In practical settings, human feedback is too complex to capture in a hand designed reward model, and we resort to learning a model from human preference data.

-\textbf{Bradley-Terry Model.} A human preference dataset consists of prompts and two possible responses $\mathcal{D}= \{(x_i, a_i, a_i')\}_{i \in [n]}$, where $a_i$ is the response preferred to $a_i'$, and $n$ the number of datapoints.
-To learn a reward model from this dataset we assume the preferences are generated by a Bradley-Terry (BT) model \citep{bradley1952rank} where the probability that $a_i$ is preferred to $a'_i$ is
+\textbf{Bradley-Terry Model.} A human preference dataset consists of prompts and two possible responses $\mathcal{D}= \{(x_i, a_i, a_i')\}_{i \in [n]}$, where $a_i$ is the response preferred to $a_i'$, and $n$ is the number of datapoints.
+To learn a reward model from this dataset, we assume the preferences are generated by a Bradley-Terry (BT) model \citep{bradley1952rank} where the probability that $a_i$ is preferred to $a'_i$ is